x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/googleworkspace-migration-prerequisites.md

 ## Check Google Cloud platform permissions

-[Automated scenario](https://docs.microsoft.com/en-us/exchange/mailbox-migration/automated-migration-neweac) requires the Google Migration Admin be able to perform the steps below:
+An [automated scenario](/exchange/mailbox-migration/automated-migration-neweac) requires the Google Migration admin to be able to perform the following steps:
  1. Create a Google Workspace project
  2. Create a Google Workspace service account in the project
  3. Create a service key